 - 4.5.1.1 It is recommended that in the preparation of a letter of appeal, the candidate seek advice from a senior member of the Faculty.
 [99-31, Board May 19, 2000] - 4.5.1.2 The candidate must deliver their letter of appeal to the chair of the Appeal and Grievance Committee, with a copy to the Provost, within sixty calendar days of receiving the letter containing the final recommendation of the Promotion, Tenure, and Review Case Committee.
 The Provost will provide the Appeal and Grievance Committee, through the chair, with a copy of the Promotion, Tenure, and Review Case Committee's letter of recommendation.
 [99-31, Board, May 19, 2000, Rev. 05-13, Board, May 19, 2006, 17-07, Board, Oct.
 21, 2017] - 4.5.2 Grounds.
-The only permitted grounds for appeal are - a. that the Promotion, Tenure, and Review Case Committee unreasonably evaluated (whether by overvaluing or undervaluing) any or all evidence in the file, or relied upon an earlier unreasonable evaluation of any portion or aspect of the candidate's work; or [99-31, Board, May 19, 2000, 17-07, Board, Oct.
-21, 2017] - b. that the Promotion, Tenure, and Review Case Committee relied upon nongermane evidence, or evidence not properly before the Promotion, Tenure, and Review Case Committee; or [99-31, Board, May 19, 2000, 17-07, Board, Oct.
-21, 2017] - c. that the Promotion, Tenure, and Review Case Committee committed a procedural error, or did not take into account a procedural error that occurred
+The only permitted grounds for appeal are - a. that the Promotion, Tenure, and Review Case Committee unreasonably evaluated (whether by overvaluing or undervaluing) any or all evidence in the file, or relied upon an earlier unreasonable evaluation of any portion or

-2 Underscored words are defined in the section on definitions, 4.5.8
+3 Underscored words are defined in the section on definitions, 4.5.8